Akanksha-9676/Power-bi-Project/README.md

-📊 Employee Data Analysis Project
+📊 Employees Information Data Analysis – Power BI Project 📖 Project Description
-📌 Overview

-This project focuses on analyzing employee data to generate meaningful business insights.
-The dataset contains employee information such as name, age, gender, salary, department, country, and joining date.
+This project focuses on analyzing employee information data to generate meaningful business insights.
+The dataset includes employee details such as age, gender, salary, department, country, and joining date.

+Using Power BI, interactive dashboards were created to visualize workforce trends and salary analysis.

+🎯 Project Objective

-The goal of this project is to practice data analysis, data cleaning, and data visualization techniques.
+The main objective of this project is to:

+Analyze employee distribution across departments and countries

+Understand salary patterns and averages

+Examine gender distribution within the organization

+Identify hiring trends based on joining dates

+🛠 Tools & Technologies Used

+Power BI (Dashboard & Visualization)

+Excel / CSV (Dataset)

+GitHub (Project Hosting)

 📂 Dataset Information

-The dataset includes the following columns:
+The dataset contains the following columns:

-Name – Employee name
+Employee Name

-Age – Employee age
+Age

-Gender – Male/Female
+Gender

-Salary – Employee salary
+Salary

-Department – Department name
+Department

-Country – Employee work location
+Country

-Joining Date – Date of joining
+Joining Date

-🎯 Project Objectives

-Analyze salary distribution across departments

-Identify gender distribution in the organization

-Perform age group analysis
+📈 Key Insights from Dashboard

-Analyze country-wise employee count
+Department-wise employee count

-Study employee hiring trends based on joining date

-🛠 Tools Used

-Excel / Power BI / SQL / Python (Choose the tool you used)

-Data Cleaning

-Data Visualization

-Basic Statistical Analysis

-📊 Analysis Performed

-Department-wise salary comparison

-Gender ratio analysis
+Average salary by department

-Age distribution analysis
+Gender distribution analysis

-Country-wise employee distribution
+Country-wise workforce distribution

-Monthly/Yearly hiring trend analysis

-📈 Key Insights

-Identified departments with highest and lowest average salaries

-Observed gender distribution patterns

-Found hiring trends over time
+Hiring trends over time

-Compared employee distribution across countries

-🚀 How to Use
+🚀 How to View the Project

-Download the dataset file.
+Download the .pbix file from this repository

-Open it using Excel / Power BI / Python / SQL.
+Open it using Power BI Desktop

-Perform analysis and create visualizations.

-Modify or extend the analysis for further insights.
+Explore the interactive dashboard

+(If published online, add your Power BI report link here.)

+👩‍💻 Author

+Akanksha Panduga
+Aspiring Data Analyst